jjdavis/wordfreq/README.md

 ## The Dockerfile

-The Dockerfile just adds `awk` to the Alpine Linux image and copies the script to the container.
+The Dockerfile adds the GNU version of `awk` to the Alpine Linux image and copies the script to the container.

 ````
 FROM alpine